 Home to the world’s first public Christmas tree (1441), the enchanting Estonian capital takes on a special magic this time of the year.
 Artisans from all over the country gather in the picturesque Raekoja plats (Old Town Hall Square) in order to showcase their precious handicrafts; traditional delicacies fill the brightly decorated stalls; and adorable animals cheer up the little ones from a lively mini-zoo.

 This picture is beautifully complemented by various live performances, an outdoor ice rink, Santa’s House, and, of course, the typical twisting cobbled streets that give Tallinn Old Town such a distinctively cozy atmosphere.

-This year, Tallinn Christmas Market runs daily from November 18th to the 7th of January, offering visitors an excellent experience chock-full of shopping, culture, and culinary delights.
+This year, Tallinn Christmas Market runs daily from November 15th, 2019 to January 7th, 2020, offering visitors an excellent experience chock-full of shopping, culture, and culinary delights.